dqrobotics/dqrobotics.github.io/docs/basics.rst

 ======================================

 .. note::
-   Throughout the documention we use the notation of :cite:`Marinho2019` that are adapted from :cite:`adorno`.
+   TWe use the mathematical notation of :cite:`adorno2017` unless otherwise stated.

 Preliminaries
 -------------